RSS-charity-datathon-2024/.github/profile/README.md

 * [National Survivor User Network (NSUN) activity analysis](https://rss.org.uk/membership/volunteering-and-promoting/statisticians-for-society-initiative/case-studies/national-survivor-user-network/) Past members’ surveys were analysed for representativeness of the general membership.
 Trends in membership demographics and interests were tracked over 10 years and presented graphically.

 ### Who can particpate?
+Just like for the current S4S project work, participants of the datathon must be fellows of the RSS.
-Teams of 3-5 researchers, students, professionals from academia, national statistical offices, other government agencies, private sector companies or enthusiasts with a background in data science, statistics, economics, and social sciences are all welcome to apply!
+Beyond that, teams of 3-5 researchers, students, professionals from academia, national statistical offices, other government agencies, private sector companies or enthusiasts with a background in data science, statistics, economics, and social sciences are all welcome to apply!

 ### When is it?
 The datathon will be organized Spring 2024 in London.
 The final date has yet to be confirmed.